nassernajibi/lab/_pages/opportunities.md

 Below are the current opportunities available for Ph.D., M.Sc., Undergraduate students, Postdoctoral Researchers, Internships, and Visiting Scholars.

 ### [Ph.D.
 Opportunities](https://drive.google.com/file/d/1jRBld1JBRrgoV9DvKS-ZN5dhlJHChupg/view){:target="_blank"}
 We welcome applications from students interested in pursuing a graduate degree in areas related to climate risk, disaster resilience, extreme weather events, hydroclimatology, water resources, remote sensing, and data-driven models.
 Our group offers a collaborative environment with access to cutting-edge research and facilities.
-To apply, first please fill out this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSe4X1d9kJS6Xur53ztIVc2Pre48Yx3DnqO33hiNtdAeFMS6kA/viewform?usp=pp_url){:target="_blank"}.
-I'll do my best to get back to you as soon as possible.
+I will do my best to get back to you as soon as possible.
 These positions are open until filled.

 ### Other Research Experience
 Undergraduate Researchers: We offer research opportunities for *undergraduate students* eager to gain experience in climate risk, extreme events, data analytics, and computational modeling.
 Students will work closely with mentors on existing projects and contribute to ongoing research efforts.